OscarSavolainenDR/R2SALeads/README.md

 ## Production

 In production, this was pushed to a Heroku dyno.
+It communicated with the backend via API calls, with the API address specified in `src/configs
+/app.config.js`, e.g. `apiPrefix: 'https://r2sa-v1.herokuapp.com/api/'`

 ## Documentation